Courtesy of Christine Brown/Instagram

 Did the Sister Wives family finally move to Coyote Pass?
-The polygamous Brown family moved from Las Vegas to Flagstaff, Arizona in 2018 with the hopes to build new homes on their spacious property.
-But their plans to break ground have been delayed for more than five years as they struggled to get on the same page about whether to build one big home or several smaller homes, dealt with changes in their family structure and butted heads over how to navigate the coronavirus pandemic as a family.
-Keep scrolling below for more details.
+The polygamous Brown family moved from Las Vegas to Flagstaff, Arizona, in 2018 with the hopes to build new homes on their spacious property.
+But their plans to break ground have been delayed for more than five years as they struggled to get on the same page about whether to build one big home or several smaller homes, dealing with changes in their family structure and butted heads over how to navigate the coronavirus pandemic as a family.

 What Is The Brown Family Building On Coyote Pass?